 Content is king.
 Search Engine Optimization (SEO) or How to get your website on page one of search returns.

 Many websites show content that was thought up by management over a pot of coffee or created by assistants tasked with the job.
 Someone writes a few sentences or paragraphs about who they are, what they do, what they want you to do or buy and that’s all.
-Then, a year later, they wonder why their website is on the 24th page of a google search return for what they perceive to be their keyword(s).
+Later, they wonder why their website is on the 48th page of a Google search return for what they perceive to be their keyword(s).

 They rank on top because that site has:

 - keyword-rich and semantically-related keywords included in the copy

 - text that is long enough to establish them as experts in the eyes of search engine robots (often 500-1200 words)

 - text that is also interesting and informative to visitor

 - correctly optimized meta, H1, H2, H3 tags

 Well-composed text on pages must be carefully researched, crafted into an interesting read for people and be properly optimized for search engine robots.
 This does not happen by luck or accident.